 Don’t Eat Between Meals

 Eating every few hours ensures blood sugar levels remain stable and prevent those feelings of intense hunger that so often lead to overeating at the next meal.
 Keeping healthy snacks on hand means you won’t go for quick and convenient unhealthy options at your local coffee shop or, worse, leave you grabbing crackers, cheese and dip in a low blood-sugar panic – because you ate your lunch at 11 am at work or because you tried not to eat between meals.
 However, now it’s 6 pm and you’re home and starving, but dinner will take too long to make.
 Sound familiar?
 Steer clear of this picture!
-Raw unsalted nuts, carrots with tahini, a small can of chickpeas, or a protein shake with Nuzest Clean Lean Protein all make great satiating snacks.
+Raw unsalted nuts, carrots with tahini, a small can of chickpeas, or a protein shake with Clean Lean Protein, Clean Lean Protein Bars, and Good Green Vitality Multivitamin Bars all make great satiating snacks.

 Conventional Energy Bars/Muesli Bars Are A Healthy Snack

 As with all packaged foods, carefully read the ingredients!
 Most commercial granola bars and protein bars read more like candy bars, sneaking in trans fats, sugar and sodium.
 There are now a variety of health food bars available at most health stores, however, it is still always best to make your own bars or protein balls for energizing snacks.

 Instead, try a multivitamin bar with Ayurvedic herbs (such as gotu kola) and other ingredients that will give you the vitamins and minerals you need to live a healthy and active lifestyle.